-First, a draft Code of Conduct for Adjudicators, has been jointly submitted by the Secretariats of ICSID and UNCITRAL.
-The latest draft has been discussed and met with broad support, and its approval can be expected soon.
+First, a draft Code of Conduct for Adjudicators, which was been jointly submitted by the Secretariats of ICSID and UNCITRAL, has been adopted by the UNCITRAL Commission.
+The UNCITRAL Commission also adopted Guidelines on Mediation for International Investment Disputes.

 Second, the Working Group agreed that third-party funding (TPF) should be regulated more tightly, in particular by requiring users of TPF to be more transparent with regard to the identity and content of the TPF agreement.